0n0w1c/Foundations/readme.md

 &NewLine;
 &NewLine;

-Note: Videos hosted on YouTube, flagged as "made for kids", unlisted, not monetized, no tracking and no ads.
+Note: Videos hosted on YouTube, flagged as "made for kids", unlisted, not monetized, and no ads.

 ---